November 20 | Summary dispatch from the Global Climate Summit in Bonn

 Evidence mounts that climate change is worsening faster than experts previously believed.
 A new report from the World Meteorological Organization finds that CO2 increased in the atmosphere at record speed last year and has reached a level not seen in three million years.

 The Global Carbon Budget team advises that world emissions must peak ‘roughly immediately,’ and certainly well before the year 2040, to put the world on the net negative carbon emissions path that is the goal of the Paris Agreement.
 Ignoring this expert advice puts the stability of our economy at risk.

 Minnesota’s carbon reduction leadership will be the spotlight of an event in Bonn on November 15–stay tuned here for details on how you can watch it live at 9 AM Central.

 Check out J.’s Twitter page for additional coverage from COP23.

-Register for the November 28, 2017 webinar Highlights from global climate negotiations and next steps for Minnesota where J. will describe what key decisions were made during COP23 and what the next steps are moving forward.
+Watch the recording of the November 28, 2017 webinar Highlights from global climate negotiations and next steps for Minnesota where J. describes what key decisions were made during COP23 and what the next steps are moving forward.

 Watch the recording of the November 1 webinar What does Minnesota and the world need from Bonn? where J. reports on what to expect, how you can help, and what the world needs to accomplish at these critical meetings.